Membership

 BREAD SHARE

 Freshly baked sourdough-based bread made using certified organic farmer-ground flour.
-One loaf per week, rotating among three varieties:
+One loaf per week, rotating among five varieties:

 COFFEE SHARE